Spydiecy/KryptoTix_AIA/README.md

 - No long waiting periods for payouts
 - Transparent fee structure

-### 🌐 NeoX Powered
+### 🌐 AIAX Powered
-- Leveraging the speed and efficiency of the NeoX blockchain
+- Leveraging the speed and efficiency of the AIAX blockchain
 - Low transaction fees and fast confirmation times
-- Seamless integration with other Neo ecosystem projects
+- Seamless integration with other AIA ecosystem projects

 ## How It Works

-1. **Connect Wallet**: Users connect their NeoX-compatible wallet to the platform.
+1. **Connect Wallet**: Users connect their AIAX-compatible wallet to the platform.
 2. **Create Profile**: Set up a personalized profile with username and social links.
 3. **Browse Events**: Explore upcoming events or create your own.
 4. **Purchase Tickets**: Buy tickets using AIA tokens.